Come Join a Nationally Recognized Croquet Club

 Welcome to West River Wickets.
 Competitive croquet is a whole new ballgame.
 Forget your father's nine backyard hoops.
 Substitute six metal wickets with limited clearance either side of the ball.
 Introduce a strategy that is part golf, part pool and part chess.
-That in a nutshell is six-wicket croquet and it's one of the fastest growing sports in America.
-It is a sport for all ages -- for young and old, men and women and players of all capabilities.
-To promote membership, instructional classes are held throughout the season.
+That in a nutshell is six-wicket croquet.
+Golf croquet is a simplified variant of the game.
+Together, they have made croquet one of the fastest growing sports in America.
+It is a fun sport for all ages -- for young and old, men and women and players of all capabilities.

 If you think you have the temperament to step up to the wicket, we’ll arrange a simple introduction to the game.

 West River Wickets is holding free introduction to croquet sessions for members and beginners on Saturdays, at Hal's lawn, 246 Mill Swamp Road, Edgewater, MD 21037 from Players receive basic instruction on using a mallet, striking the ball and making wickets.
 Games of golf croquet, one of the most popular forms of the game, follow.
 Register with Jay Graham email@example.com .
 Bring your friends!

 For more information, click on ‘Membership’ in the panel on the left.